Princess Lalla Hasna of Morocco: Business

 In recognition of the Foundation's work, it received international acclaim and Princess Lalla represented Morocco at the UN Climate Action Summit in September 2019, where she delivered remarks on behalf of King Mohammed VI and launched the African Youth Climate Hub, a digital platform empowering youth-led climate initiatives across Africa.

 She was listed in Reset Global People's 2019 Top 100 Women CEOs in Africa.

 According to the Pandora Papers, Princess Hasna was linked to a shell corporation that purchased a property valued at approximately $11 million near Kensington Palace in London.
 The investigation reported that the funds used for the purchase originated from capital associated with the Moroccan royal family.
 Documents related to the transaction listed her occupation as "princess".
 At the time of reporting in 2021, no official response was provided to inquiries sent to the royal palace.

 Marriage

 Hasna is married to Dr Khalil Benharbit, a cardiologist born in 1959.
-The couple was married at a ceremony held at the Royal Palace in Fez on 8 and 9 September 1994.
+They were married at a ceremony held at the Royal Palace in Fez on 8 and 9 September 1994.
 The couple has two daughters: